jdobariya/StockData-WebScrapper/README.md

 This project is using "https://www.screener.in/" for web data extraction.

-The following is the file structure that I have used.
+The following is the file structure that I have used.<br/>
 Desktop/Alpha contains<br/>
     Alpha			//main project folder <br/>
     chromedriver.app<br/>